When Home Insurance Covers Your Roof and When It Doesn't

 Does home insurance cover a full roof replacement after hail damage?

-How much will insurance actually pay for a roof replacement?
+How much will insurance actually pay for a roof replacement in 2026?

-Under an RCV policy, your insurer pays the full cost to replace the roof with like-kind materials, minus your deductible — often in two installments.
-Under an ACV policy, they pay the depreciated value, which can be significantly less for older roofs.
-For a 15-year-old roof with $20,000 in replacement cost, an ACV payout could be as low as $8,000–$10,000 before deductibles.
+Under an RCV policy, your insurer pays the full cost to replace the roof with like-kind materials, minus your deductible, often in two installments.
+With average roof replacement costs ranging from $9,000 to $18,000 in 2026, an ACV policy on a 15-year-old roof could pay as little as $4,000 to $7,000 before deductibles.
+Switching from RCV to ACV can reduce payouts by 40% to 60% on older roofs.

 Can my insurance company deny a roof claim because my roof is too old?

 Yes.
-Many insurers now restrict or deny claims on roofs over 15–20 years old, switching them to ACV coverage or declining to renew the policy altogether.
+Many insurers now restrict or deny claims on roofs over 15 to 20 years old, switching them to ACV coverage or declining to renew the policy.
 In some cases, carriers require a professional inspection and may mandate roof replacement before continuing coverage.
-This trend has intensified significantly heading into 2026.
-Review our guide on old roof age requirements for carrier-specific thresholds.
+Florida's HB 815 (effective July 2026) limits age-only non-renewals for roofs under 15 years and requires insurers to accept independent inspections on older roofs with verified remaining life.

 What's the difference between a wind/hail deductible and a standard deductible?

-Many policies in storm-prone states carry a separate wind and hail deductible, which is typically expressed as a percentage of your home's insured value (e.g., 1%–5%) rather than a flat dollar amount.
-On a $300,000 home, a 2% wind deductible means you'd pay $6,000 out of pocket before insurance covers any roof damage from wind or hail — significantly more than a standard $1,000–$2,500 deductible.
+Many policies in storm-prone states carry a separate wind and hail deductible, typically expressed as a percentage of your home's insured value (1% to 5%) rather than a flat dollar amount.
+On a $300,000 home, a 2% wind deductible means $6,000 out of pocket before insurance pays a cent on roof damage from wind or hail.
+That's significantly more than a standard $1,000 to $2,500 deductible.